getty-zig/getty.so/docs/user-guide/guide/serializers.md

 Oh no, a compile error!

-Looks like Getty can't serialize `#!zig bool` values for us unless the `serializeBool` method is implemented.
+Looks like Getty can't serialize `bool` values for us unless the `serializeBool` method is implemented.
 So, let's implement it real quick.

 ```zig title="<code>src/main.zig</code>" hl_lines="1 14-16 22-24 32"